Crinklewott/diape.red/about.md

 Oh, hi!

-You want to know who am I?
-Well...

-A like to think that I am a programmer, this much is pretty safe.
-I also have a conspicuously large list of things I am trying to get good at; art and music are definitely high on that list.
-(Though I've made a lot more progress on the former)

-Who knows?
-Maybe I'll eventually have a large list of examples of things I'm happy with here!
-Enough I can call myself both a musician and an artist too!
+Welcome to my humble little corner of the net!

+The name's Archenoth, and as corny as it sounds, I want to make things that will make others feel happy!

+# What kinds of things though?

+As you can likely tell from [my blog](/), I am a programmer!
+So my claim to fame is that I slow down computers in sometimes-useful and sometimes-amusing ways.
+I also like experimenting with things that absolutely shouldn't work.

+Another thing you might have gathered is that I'm an [*almost*-artist](//art.archenoth.com).
+I draw things every once in a while, and those things are usually Pokemon, including my favorite, Oshawott!

+And of course, you might also get the gist that I'm a [*maybe*-musician](/moosics).
+I really appreciate certain types of music, and I want to not only make the things I wish existed, but also to arrange the things that do.

 I guess that's it..?
-Maybe I will put something useful here someday, but for now, enjoy links to parts of websites that are not mine.
+Maybe I will put something useful here someday, but for now, enjoy links to parts of websites that aren't mine.

 {% if site.twitter_username %}
 ### [The Twitters](https://twitter.com/{{site.twitter_username}})